Career Timeline of Maxine Waters: Major Achievements and Milestones

 March 27, 2014: Introduced Home Forward Act of 2014

-On March 27, 2014, Maxine Waters introduced a discussion draft of the Housing Opportunities Move the Economy Forward Act of 2014, known as the Home Forward Act of 2014, aimed at supporting affordable housing initiatives.
+On March 27, 2014, Maxine Waters introduced a discussion draft of the Housing Opportunities Move the Economy Forward Act of 2014, known as the Home Forward Act of 2014.

-June 18, 2019: Waters Calls for Halt to Facebook's Libra Cryptocurrency
+June 18, 2019: Waters Asks Facebook to Halt Libra Development

-On June 18, 2019, Maxine Waters asked to halt its plan for the development and launching of Libra, a new cryptocurrency, citing a list of recent scandals and regulatory concerns.
+On June 18, 2019, Maxine Waters requested that halt its plans for the development and launch of Libra, a new cryptocurrency, citing a lack of regulatory framework and concerns about privacy, security, and trading risks.

 December 18, 2019: Waters Votes for Trump's Impeachment

-On December 18, 2019, Maxine Waters voted for both articles of impeachment against President Trump, calling him the "worst president in the history of the United States".
+On December 18, 2019, Maxine Waters voted for both articles of impeachment against Donald Trump, calling him "the worst president in the history of the United States."

 In 2019, Maxine Waters became the chair of the House Financial Services Committee.

-October 1, 2020: Waters Condemns Azerbaijan's Offensive Operations
+October 1, 2020: Waters Condemns Azerbaijan's Actions in Nagorno-Karabakh

-On October 1, 2020, Maxine Waters co-signed a letter to Secretary of State Mike Pompeo condemning Azerbaijan's offensive operations against Nagorno-Karabakh and denouncing Turkey's role in the conflict.
+On October 1, 2020, Maxine Waters co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan's offensive operations against the Armenian-populated enclave of Nagorno-Karabakh, denounced Turkey's role in the conflict, and called for an immediate ceasefire.

-2023: Ranking Member of House Financial Services Committee
+2023: Ranking Member of the House Financial Services Committee

 In 2023, Maxine Waters became the ranking member of the House Financial Services Committee.